MrN-19/Python-Redis/readme.md

     and send them to server side of project to run commands

+## What This Project Do ?

+This Project Simulates Redis Database Commands , Something Like `Build Your Own Redis With C\C++` Book , but we Simulate it by Python

+We have Some Basic Commands for `String` datatype in redis `get` and `set` commands are commands to set a new variable to databse with specific key and value

+### Example :

+`set name mohammadreza` This command set new string variable with `name` key and `mohammadreza` value <br>
+Now We can get `mohammadreza` value with `get name` command , definitly you know that no key shouldnt be repeated more than once
 # Hope to Enjoy !

 this project can be good practice for python developers who has already started to learn python programming language